‘Parental leave’ can refer to maternity leave, paternity leave or adoption leave.

 Can I work while on parental leave?

-The National Employment Standards allow you to work on unpaid parental leave to work up to 10 ‘keeping in touch days’ while you are on unpaid parental leave.
+The National Employment Standards allow you to work up to 10 ‘keeping in touch days’ while you are on unpaid parental leave.

 Can I change the period of leave?